HugoMatilla/hugomatilla.com/src/content/web/projects/arr.md

 It was difficult in some parts but most of the job was easy to achieve.
 Also, I was able to learn deeply the Unidirectional Architecture, something that I found pretty elegant, simple and powerful.
 I am looking forward to applying it to an Android project.

-I have to say that I love React Native I find it easy for a basic app and not that complicated for a medium one.
-I don't know if I would recommend it for a big application but for most of the business applications I think is the way to go.
+I have to say that working with React Native I find it easy for a basic app and not that complicated for a medium one.
+I don't know if I would recommend it for a big application.